SuperOfficeDocs/superoffice-docs/docs/api/webapi/headers/accept-language.md

   "Reason": "[SR_MANDATORY_FIELD_1281]" },
 ```

-With an `Accept-Language: fr` header, we get back
+With an `Accept-Language: fr` header, we get back:

 ```json
 "FieldRight": {